OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains

-An advantage of the IBL approaches is that they can recognize objects using a very small number of experiments and the training phase is very fast.
-In our current setup, a new instance of a specific category is stored in the robot's memory in the following situations:
+An advantage of the IBL approaches over other machine learning methods is the ability of fast adapting an object category model to a previously unseen instance by storing the new instance or by throwing away an old instance.
+Therefore, the training phase is very fast in IBL approaches.
+Such learning approaches are able to recognize objects using a small number of \emph{representative} instances, while storing too many \emph{redundant} instances results in large memory consumption and slows down the recognition speed.
+Therefore, in our current setup a new instance of a specific category is stored in the robot's memory in the following situations:

-\begin{itemize} \item When the teacher for the first time teaches a certain category, through a \emph{Teach} or a \emph{Correct} action, an instance-based representation of this new category is created and initialized with the set of views of the target object collected since object tracking started:
+\begin{itemize} \item When the teacher for the first time teaches a certain category, through a \emph{teach} or a \emph{correct} action, an instance-based model of this new category is created and initialized with the set of views of the target object collected since object tracking started: